Morwenn/POLDER/_sources/algorithm.txt

 .. cpp:function:: std::pair<ForwardIt, bool> max_element_and_is_sorted(ForwardIt first, ForwardIt last, Compare comp)

-    This function is a fused algorithm which computes the greatest element in a range of iterators and returns the corresponding iterator as well as a boolean value corresponding to whether the range is sorted or not.
+    This function is a fused algorithm which computes the greatest element in a range of elements and returns the corresponding iterator as well as a boolean value corresponding to whether the range is sorted or not.
+It should perform ``last - first`` comparisons.

+    If ``comp`` is omitted, the algorithm uses a default-constructed instance of ``std::less<>``.

+.. cpp:function:: std::pair<ForwardIt, ForwardIt> min_element_and_is_sorted_until(ForwardIt first, ForwardIt last, Compare comp)

+    This function is a fused algorithm which computes the smallest element in a range of elements and returns the corresponding iterator as well as another one corresponding to one past the last sorted element.
+It should perform ``last - first`` comparisons.

+    If ``comp`` is omitted, the algorithm uses a default-constructed instance of ``std::less<>``.

+.. cpp:function:: std::pair<ForwardIt, ForwardIt> max_element_and_is_sorted_until(ForwardIt first, ForwardIt last, Compare comp)

+    This function is a fused algorithm which computes the greatest element in a range of elements and returns the corresponding iterator as well as another one corresponding to one past the last sorted element.
 It should perform ``last - first`` comparisons.

     If ``comp`` is omitted, the algorithm uses a default-constructed instance of ``std::less<>``.